Hotel Astoria (Copenhagen): Architecture

-The hotel consists of a long slender wing forming a barrier between the courtyard in front of the main entrance to the Central Station, which partly opens to the underground rail lines, and Reventlowsgade, the street on the Vesterbro side of the station.
+The hotel consists of a long slender wing forming a barrier between the urban space in front of the main entrance to the Central Station, which partly opens to the underground rail lines, and Reventlowsgade, the street on the Vesterbro side of the station.

 An example of architecture parlante, the building is intended to resemble a steam locomotive, with its connotations of travel and movement encapsulating the essence of the site, and as an expression of the fascination with progress and technology which was typical of the time.
 It consists of an expressive constellation of cubist volumes, culminating in the narrow facade looking out over Vesterbrogade which is topped by a "hood ornament" in the shape of a winged wheel bearing a crown, a sculptural representation of the old logo of the Danish State Railways.
 The vertical, exterior hotel sign is in the full height of the building.
 At the other end of the building, there is a cylindrical staircase tower with a helical window.

+The revolving doors, the first in Denmark, are still present at the main entrance.
+Next to the main entrance is a relief of the hotel's logo, a winged suitcase, created by the sculptor Svend Rathsack.

 Great care was taken by E. Schmidt, the technical designer, in drawing up the detailed specifications for a building which was to be constructed using Asger Skovgaard Ostenfeld's recently developed deformation technique for reinforced concrete structures.
 The finish on the four-inch-thick walls with metal-framed windows was achieved by manual bush hammering.

+The building was listed in the Danish registry of protected buildings and places in 2019.

 The hotel has been an inspiration for Peter Clash's design of the RIBA Award-winning Sleeperz Hotel in Cardiff, Wales.
+A drawing of Hotel Astoria is engraved on Ole Falkentorp's tombstone.

+Today

+One of the luxury rooms has been maintained exactly as it was in 1935.
+The former ground-floor premises of DSB's travel agency is now occupied by a pizzaria.